TianqiaoStar/TianqiaoStar/README.md

 Heyo!
 More info on strawpage!

-my main interests are Project moon and Umamusume at the moment
+my main interests are Project moon and SCP at the moment

+Alts: @G0odMeowning @FloorOfReligion

 <img src="https://github.com/user-attachments/assets/061d031a-fcff-4079-bdb4-ca38531300a4" />